aporlowski/pi-sdr/README.md

 ./rx.py --nocrypt --args "rtl" --gains 'lna:36' -S 960000 -X -q 0 -o 28000 -v 1 -2 -V -U -T trunk.tsv 2> stderr.2
 ```

    There are many options include to the `rx.py` program, that I will describe below.

    `--nocrypt`: some P25 signals are encrypted, this will filter out encrypted communication as they will only come across sounding like noise.

    `--args "rtl`: this tells the OP25 software that you are using an rtl-sdr type dongle

    `--gains 'lna:36` this controls the low noise amplifier to increase the strength of the signal (and also some of the noise) I believe this value is 36 dB, similar to the LNA option in the `input tab` of GQRX.

    `-S 960000` this is the sample range.
 Our SDR will monitor 960,000 kHz of bandwidth.

-> The dongle is likely capable of more, however, I found with a value closer to the dongles reported capability (2,400,000) I was receiving many `OOOOOOOOO` errors in the stderr.2 file.
+> The recommended dongle is likely capable of more, however, I found with the cheap dongle, that a value closer to the dongles reported capability (2,400,000) I was receiving many `OOOOOOOOO` errors in the stderr.2 file.
 This is indicative that the SDR is overworked, or the computer can not keep up with the sample size.

    `-X` The OP25 software will attempt to auto-tune to the frequency.
 It only works if you are close.
 You will see a number such as `Frequency 858.487500(-266)` at the bottom of the terminal.
 This shows it has autotuned -266 hz to center on the signal.

    `-q 28` This is the frequency correction in `ppm`.
-Better SDR dongles should be significantly lower (<= +- 2).
+Better SDR dongles should be significantly lower (`<= +/- 2`).

 `-o 28000` The is the offset from the center frequency to avoid DC bias.
 I found 28000 Hz to work well for both of my dongles, however, this may be higher than is actually needed.
 This is not related to the `-q` option.

    `-v 1` Sets the verbosity level of the info and errors logged to stderr.2.
 Increase this for more information.

    `-2` Enables phase 2 TDMA decoding.
 Indiana SAFE-T network is reportedly all phase 1 according to radioreference.com, however it does not appear hurt to enable this.

    `-V`  Enables the voice codec.
 I've noticed this appears to improve the sound of voice transmissions.

    `-U` Enables the built in UDP audio player.
 This allows you to hear the audio from your speakers, and capture it on a specific UDP port.

    `-T trunk.tsv` Tells rx.py which file to use for the trunk configuration.
 This was modified with the `./setTrunkFrequency` command earlier.

    `2> stderr.2` This redirects error output to a file named `stderr.2` This prevents the text console display from getting messed up.
-If things are not working, it is worth taking a look at the file `cat stderr.2` to read the message log.
+If things are not working, it is worth taking a look at the file, `cat stderr.2`, to read the message log.

 4. If the configuration options are correct (the frequency as set by the ./setTrunkFreq.sh program, the offset set by the -o, and the frequency correction as set by the -q) and the reception is acceptable then you should see a line similar to the following: